ArjanCodes/examples/more_code_smells/README.md

 (see [https://rules.sonarsource.com/python/type/Code Smell/RSPEC-107](https://rules.sonarsource.com/python/type/Code%20Smell/RSPEC-107))

-The `add_vehicle_info` method has too many parameters.
+The `add_vehicle_model_info` method has too many parameters.
 Two reasons:

-1. It's copying over all of the parameters from `VehicleInfo`, so we can better use `VehicleInfo` directly instead.
+1. It's copying over all of the parameters from `VehicleModelInfo`, so we can better use `VehicleModelInfo` directly instead.
 This is also related to another smell called the 'feature envy smell' where an object or method needs to know too many implementation details of another object, suggesting they should be merged, or split differently.
-2. `VehicleInfo` doesn't declare any defaults, which can reduce the number of parameters needed.
+2. `VehicleModelInfo` doesn't declare any defaults, which can reduce the number of parameters needed.

-Solution: directly add `VehicleInfo` object instead of via a function, and define a few sensible default values in `VehicleInfo`.
+Solution: directly add `VehicleModelInfo` object instead of passing all the attributes as arguments, and define a few sensible default values in `VehicleModelInfo`.
+Rename the method to `add` since it's clear we're adding `VehicleModelInfo` object.

 Overall: avoid methods with more than 3 or 4 arguments.